hechenglongfell/arcgis-js-api/README.md

 This repository is used as a reference for the [ArcGIS Maps SDK for JavaScript](https://developers.arcgis.com/javascript/) widget styles documentation.

-If you are starting a new project, we recommend using [@arcgis/core](https://developers.arcgis.com/javascript/latest/es-modules/) ES modules.
+If you are starting a new project, we recommend using a local build with components or @arcgis/core.
+See the [Get started with npm](https://developers.arcgis.com/javascript/latest/get-started-npm/) guide topic for more information.

+**Looking for 3.x?** The ArcGIS for JavaScript 3.x has been retired.
+See the [retirement announcement](https://www.esri.com/arcgis-blog/products/js-api-arcgis/developers/arcgis-api-for-javascript-version-3-x-retirement/) for more information.

 ## Requirements